-Test your knowledge about fundamental of nursing practice quiz which includes concept of nursing.
+Test your knowledge about the fundamentals of nursing practice quiz which includes the concept of nursing.

 If a nurse administers an injection to a patient who refuses that injection, she has committed